freycikkk/freycikkk/README.md

 ## 👋 Introduction

-Hi, I'm **Viish** – a passionate Computer Science enthusiast delving into the intricacies of **C** and **Java**.
+Hi, I'm **Freycikkk** – a passionate Computer Science enthusiast delving into the intricacies of **C** and **Java**.
 I love solving problems, building innovative projects, and exploring the ever-evolving world of technology.
 Welcome to my GitHub corner!

 [✨ Join my Discord Server](https://discord.gg/bumblebee)